emmajanedrews/base-template/_posts/2017-10-03-you-could-work-with-a-team-of-agents-for-the-same-price-as-just-one.md

 These days, the truth is that most people undergoing a real estate transaction tend to utilize a team.

-This is a great option since a team costs the same as an individual agent, but provides you with more services for your money.
+This is a great option since a team costs the same as an individual agent but provides you with more services for your money.

-Hiring multiple professionals for the same price as you would pay for one simply makes more sense. **Working with a team means you will have access to a higher level of communication, better marketing, and a wider base of expertise.**
+Hiring multiple professionals for the same price as you would pay for one simply makes more sense.&nbsp;**Working with a team means you will have access to a higher level of communication, better marketing, and a wider base of expertise.**

-I recently pulled a report from the Multiple Listing Service to help illustrate this point.
+I recently pulled a report from the multiple listing service to help illustrate this point.
 According to these statistics, the average days on market for a listing sold with a single agent was typically greater than 50.
 Also, listings sold with a single agent tend to sell for 5% less than list price.

 {% include pullquote.html %}

-When you look at my team’s statistics for this year so far, it’s a very different story. **With us, a home’s average days on market is 5, and all of our listings sell for 100% of asking price.**
+When you look at my team’s statistics for this year so far, it’s a very different story.&nbsp;**With us, a home’s average days on market is five, and all of our listings sell for 100% of asking price.**

 Think of it this way: if you needed surgery, would you rather trust a single surgeon working out of his car, or go to the hospital under the care of a professional team?
 Getting more service for the same price is always the obvious choice.